Posted on Saturday, 14th August 2010 by Grace Massa Langlois

 Hope everyone is enjoying the weekend and the beautiful weather.
 I can’t believe summer is almost coming to an end and the kids will be back to school soon.
 The winter months always seem to drag on yet summer seems to just fly by.

-We’ve been very lucky and extremely grateful to the editors to have some of our photos showcased (LaMiaVitaDolce TasteSpotting Image Gallery and Grace’s Sweet Life FoodGawker Image Gallery).
+We’ve been very fortunate to have some of our photos showcased (Grace’s Sweet Life Image Gallery on Tastespotting and Grace’s Sweet Life Image Gallery on Foodgawker) and we’re extremely grateful to the editors.
 If you’ve not had the chance to visit either site please do yourself a favour and take a visit soon.
 One warning, don’t visit on an empty stomach!

 Both sites exhibit the many talented Food Bloggers and their creations from sweet to savoury that they cook and bake each and every day.
 The inspiration at times is overwhelming, I want to bake this, I want to try that.
 It’s truly remarkable!